pascaldekloe/redis/README.md

 … a redis client for the Go programming language.

+The implementation utilises a single network connection with asynchronous I/O.
+Connection multiplexing causes overhead and higher latencies for all commands.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).